NASA Research Initiation

 Proposal Preparation Guide

-Submit electronically as a single PDF file via the uplink and instructions here.
+Submit electronically as a single PDF file via the uplink and instructions at http://nasaepscor.montana.edu.
 All proposals must include a campus proposal clearance form complete with signatures including budget approval and certification of non-federal cost share by the campus research office.
 The form should be an electronic copy attached to the primary submission.
-Note: Failure to provide all information requested below may jeopardize the proposal’s review.
+Note: proposals that do not adhere to the formatting requirements and/or do not provide all information requested below are subject to rejection without review.

 I. TITLE PAGE: proposal title, P.I. name, address, phone number, e-mail address and total budget request (indicate both amount of NASA funding requested and amount offered as cost share).